ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 &nbsp;

-I also created a [WM journal club](/journalClub).
-I try to update with both recent and classical important papers in this field.
+I have created a [WM journal club](/journalClub) and try to update with both recent and classical important papers in this field.
+I have also put together some useful [resources](/archives), including tips for Ph.D. application, programing, statistics, computational modeling, etc.

 Please <a href = "mailto: zoeduan.sci@gmail.com">reach out to me</a> if you have any questions or suggestions.